natenka/pyneng-book-en/docs/source/book/10_useful_functions/print.rst

 Try running a function.
 Numbers does not appear one per second but all appear after 10 seconds.

-This is because when output is displayed on standard output, ``flush`` is performed after line feed character.
+This is because when output is displayed on standard output, ``flush`` is performed after new line character.

 In order to make script work properly ``flush`` should be set to True (print_nums_oneline_fixed.py file):